ibm-cloud-docs/account/iam-resource-based.md

 # Limiting access with resource attribute-based conditions
 {: #iam-resource-based}

-When using a policy with resource attribute-based conditions, you can avoid creating multiple access policies to meet your access needs.
-Instead, you can create a single policy by using the combination of `OR`/`AND` conditions that are applied on resource attributes with literal or wildcard values.
+When you create a policy with resource attribute-based conditions, you can avoid creating multiple access policies to meet your access needs.
+Instead, you can create a single policy by using a combination of `OR`/`AND` operators that are applied on resource attributes with literal or wildcard values.
+You can grant access to a resource that meets multiple criteria simultaneously (AND), or grant access if any of several conditions are met (OR).
 For example, with resource attribute-based conditions, you can create a single policy that allows access based on `Service instance: abc`, **OR** `attribute-1: xyz`, **OR** **(**`attribute-2: def` **AND** `attribute-3: hij`**)**.
 {: shortdesc}

-You must have a minimum of 2 conditions to use `OR`/`AND` and resource attribute-based conditions.
+You must have a minimum of 2 conditions that use `OR`/`AND` and resource attribute-based conditions.
 If you need to add a single condition, see [Assigning access to resources in the console](/docs/account?topic=account-assign-access-resources&interface=ui#access-resources-console) and add the condition after selecting **Specific resources**.
 {: note}

 ## Condition patterns